When I first started working on this blog post, the working title was “Different Ways to Make $1 Million in Real Estate.”

 Above, we discussed pooling resources together in order to form a real estate syndication.
 But what if you were the group leader instead of just a passive investor?
 It would certainly be more involved than a passive investor, but it would have quite a few advantages as well.

 Again, as the operator of the deal, you're responsible for all of the details including finding the property, the business plan to improve operations, finding investors, then ultimately selling the property.

 The syndicators not only get fees from running the deal, but they also get a piece of the upside.

 For example, I've often seen deals where the investors receive an 8% preferred return (meaning they get the first 8% of the distributions), then after that, the remaining profits are split 80% investors / 20% syndicators or 70% investors / 30% syndicators.

 As a syndicator, once you start managing several deals at once and start to scale the size of these deals where the returns are in the millions, you can easily imagine how profits of $5 million are created.

 Oftentimes the syndicators also invest their own funds as part of the deal and create returns that way as well.

-The role of the syndicator isn’t always easy though.
-They have to run that rental property like owning a business and manage all aspects.
+The role of the syndicator isn't always easy though.
+They have to run that rental property like owning a business and managing all aspects.
 They also have to keep investors informed and happy.
-They also have to constantly course correct with shifting markets and conditions.
+They also have to constantly course-correct with shifting markets and conditions.
 In the end, they should get compensated well when the investors do well.